-The 2015-16 fund drive helped with the cost of exhibit design and fabrication as well as assisting with general operation.
-132 contributors supported the fund drive.
+The 2017--18 fund drive helped with the cost of exhibit design and fabrication as well as assisting with general operation.
+153 contributors supported the fund drive.

-The historical society was awarded several grants in 2016 to help us acquire items that we would not otherwise be able to afford.
+The historical society was awarded several grants in 2018 to help us acquire items that we would not otherwise be able to afford.

 The Minnesota Historical and Cultural Grants Program has been made possible by the Arts and Cultural Heritage Fund through the vote of Minnesotans.
-Through this grant program we were able to build a new website and acquire a microfilm reader/scanner with computer.
+Through this grant program we were able to hire a temporary staff person to work with inventory control.
+We also hired a light consultant to look at our lighting in the museum and come up with a plan for lighting restructure for the museum.